-Update, February, 2012
+Update, February, 2015

 Where did the SB parrots come from?
 Over the years we have entertained several explanations, they are escaped pets, smugglers released their captives while being pursued by law enforcement and that the Santa Barbara Bird Farm released them during the 1977 Sycamore Canyon fire.
 It is interesting that these same stories with different characters are used to explain the wild parrots found in most California locations.
-The Conures of Telegraph Hill have been confirmed as escapees mostly through sightings of leg bands and the Nanday Conures found in Malibu are surely from escaped or released pets.
+The Conures of Telegraph Hill have been confirmed as escapees mostly through sightings of their leg bands and the Nanday Conures found in Malibu are surely from escaped or released pets.

 These birds that have benefited from increased human introduction of additional food and water sources.
 The SB flock has acquired an appetite for the local, abundantly available fruit.
-On the other side lost suitable, preferred nesting sites from the continued removal of long lived trees such as Eucalyptus and Oaks.
+On the other side they lost suitable, preferred nesting sites from the continued removal of long lived trees such as Eucalyptus and Oaks.

 The suggestion that these birds originated from escapees who learned to survive is difficult to support.
 None of the birds with the exception of the Double Yellow Head has ever demonstrated prior human contact.
 The release by smugglers is improbable.
 Smugglers will immediately clip the wings of captured birds to prevent escape.